Learn how to clean gold coins properly with this comprehensive guide.

 A plastic bag is also helpful for you to store your gold coins securely after you clean them.

 Some collectors prefer to use glass jars instead of bags for storage because they are easier to see through and more discreet.

-While cleaning a gold coin is an easy task with just a few tricks and tools, the real challenge comes in finding the proper technique to clean it.
+While cleaning a gold coin is easy with just a few tricks and tools, the real challenge comes in finding the proper technique.